lxsli/kube-secret-editor/README.md

     $> KUBE_EDITOR=/path/to/kube-secret-editor.py kubectl edit secret my-secret

+This fork is for noninteractive secret editing.
 The script will:
+- read ~/.ksecretvals
-- decode the secret values coming from k8s
+- read the secret
-- call $EDITOR
+- merge that into the secret, encoding to b64 as it goes
-- encode the values back
+- write the secret

-I have a handy shell alias to use it:

-    alias kedit-secret="KUBE_EDITOR=kube-secret-editor kubectl edit secret"